nickcorso02/currychips/index.markdown

 We would like to thank Professor Antoinette Burton for her insightful discussion on 1960s racism and the powerful role of satire in shaping and deepening our understanding of _Curry and Chips_.

+**How to Cite:**

+> Corso, Nick, Falk, Shulamit, and Wilson, Lakyn.
+“Curry and Chips: Racism and Satire in 1960’s British Television.”
+December 7, 2025. [nickcorso02.github.io/currychips/]

 # About MinDoc 1.0